visual-framework/vf-core/components/vf-back-to-top/README.md

      ...
    })
    ```
-3. can be used as
+3. JS file inclusion
+  * Copy the vf-back-to-top.js (from Assets section below) to your src/assets/vf-back-to-top folder (create new if not already).
+  * In the angular.json inside "scripts": [] add the above file reference like -
+      "scripts": [
+            "src/assets/vf-back-to-top/vf-back-to-top.js"
+          ]
+      and then add this function call
       ```
+      vfBackToTop();
+      ```
+      where you're importing the the component.
+  * Rerun the project if already running.
+4. Can be used as
+   ```
    <vf-back-to-top [type]="'inline'" [text]="'Top'" [scrollToId]="'top'" [example]="true"></vf-back-to-top>
    <vf-back-to-top [type]="'floating'" [example]="false"></vf-back-to-top>
    ```
-4. add to your styles.scss
+5. add to your styles.scss
    ```
    @import '../node_modules/@visual-framework/vf-sass-config/index.scss';
    @import "../node_modules/@visual-framework/vf-back-to-top/vf-back-to-top.scss";